-With a fresh face, bubbly personality and a sound that is equal parts contagious and sassy, Courtney Cole has spent many years crafting her music and creating positive messages in her lyrics that inspire others in their lives.
+With an honest, passionate and endearing personality and a sound that is equal parts raw and moving.
+Courtney Cole has spent many years crafting her music and creating sincere messages in her lyrics that inspire others to live their lives beyond their comfort level.

 That changed when she landed an internship at Black River Entertainment and dipped her toe into the music industry.
 Upon graduation, the company hired her and she rose from publishing assistant to executive assistant and then radio coordinator during her five years at the label and publishing company.
 Cole got a crash course in the art of songwriting by getting to know the staff songwriters and listening as they came up with songs in a studio next to her office.

-“So I started writing after work, from 6 to 10 at night,” Cole said.
+“So I started writing after my eight hour work day, from 6pm to 10pm,” Cole said.
 “Finally I started playing them for the publisher and to my surprise, she really liked them!
 That brought me out of my shell and gave me the boost in confidence I needed to explore my dream professionally.”

 In the midst of songwriting, Cole has garnered many touring opportunities, opening for Miranda Lambert, Kenny Chesney, Chris Young, Kip Moore, Old Dominion, Granger Smith, Kane Brown, Thompson Square and more at venues across the country.
 She was singled out as a Spotify Spotlight Artist while The Huffington Post named her as one of its “Country Artists to Watch in 2015.”